Faioa/CRV-Projects/Project_IaC/TME_6/README.md

 It is now functionning without the http tunnels.
 To use them, we can add 2 steps to the process :

-- After running the *redis-node* container, we can open an http tunnel to the linked to the port **3000** (the host port in the *--publish* option) and use its URL to configure the frontend.
+- After running the *node-redis* container, we can open an http tunnel to the linked to the port **3000** (the host port in the *--publish* option) and use its URL to configure the frontend.
 - After configuring the frontend and running the *redis-react* container, we can open another http tunnel linked to the port **8080** (the host port in the *--publish* option).

-Then, our frontend and database (*redis-node* + *redis* containers) can be run on different machines over the Internet.
+Then, our frontend and database (*node-redis* + *redis* containers) can be run on different machines over the Internet.